Transcript of the video

 Thank you for watching it to the end.

-Don't forget you can download the worksheet with all the vocabulary words we've seen in this lesson "Learn French with News."
+Don't forget that you can download the worksheet with all the vocabulary words we've seen in this lesson "Learn French with News."

 And I'll see you soon for another video.